Functions

 DOLT_DIFF_STAT() works like CLI dolt diff --stat command, but two commits are required to use the DOLT_DIFF_STAT() table function and the table name is optional.
 For keyless tables, this table function only provides the number of added and deleted rows.
 It returns empty result for tables with no data changes.

-Note that the DOLT_DIFF_STAT() table function currently has restrictions on how it can be used in queries.
-It does not support aliasing or joining with other tables, and argument values must be literal values.
+Note that the DOLT_DIFF_STAT() table function currently requires that argument values be literal values.

 Privileges